A TO Z TERMINOLOGY

 Erratic – When the arc or burn-off characteristics are not smooth and difficult to handle.
 Can’t control where the puddle goes.

-Eutectic Alloy – Alloy of a composition that solidifies at a lower temperature than the individual elements of the alloy and freezes or solidifies at a constant temperature to form a fine mixture crystals made up of two or more phases.
+Eutectic Alloy – Alloy of a composition that solidifies at a lower temperature than the individual elements of the alloy and freezes or solidifies at a constant temperature to form a fine mixture of crystals made up of two or more phases.

 Extrusion – Forcing plastic metal through a die to produce a new form.